-NUR 4410: Nursing Care of Childrearing Families Clinical Laboratory (3)

-This course is the clinical component of NUR 4400, Nursing Care of Childrearing Families, and consists of 126 hours of clinical experience.
+NUR 4410: Nursing Care of Childrearing Families Clinical Laboratory (3) Co-requisites: NUR 4030, NUR 4300, NUR 4310, NUR 4400, NUR 4710 This course is the clinical component of NUR 4400, Nursing Care of Childrearing Families, and consists of 126 hours of clinical experience.
 This clinical will give students experience in family planning, prenatal, labor and delivery, and post natal care.
 Experience in the care of the pediatric client will also be a focus.

-NUR 4600: Community Health Nursing (3)

-Prerequisites: Pre-licensure: All first semester senior nursing courses; RN-BSN: admission to the nursing major, MTH 1010, MTH 1180

-Co-requisites: Pre-licensure: NUR 4610; RN to BSN: NUR 4650

-Development of clinical decision-making skills related to health and chronic illness of individuals and families in rural communities.
+NUR 4600: Community Health Nursing (3) Prerequisites: Pre-licensure: All first semester senior nursing courses; RN-BSN: admission to the nursing major, MTH 1010, MTH 1180 Co-requisites: Pre-licensure: NUR 4610; RN to BSN: NUR 4650 Development of clinical decision-making skills related to health and chronic illness of individuals and families in rural communities.

-NUR 4610: Community Health Clinical Laboratory (2)

-Prerequisites: All first semester junior nursing courses

-This course is the clinical component of NUR 4600: Community Health Nursing, and consists of 84 hours of clinical experience.
+NUR 4610: Community Health Clinical Laboratory (2) Prerequisites: All first semester junior nursing courses Co-requisites: NUR 4600, NUR 4800, NUR 4810, NUR 4930, NUR 4940 This course is the clinical component of NUR 4600: Community Health Nursing, and consists of 84 hours of clinical experience.

-NUR 4650: Community Health Nursing Clinical Practicum (2) (RN to BSN students only)

-Prerequisites: Admission to the nursing major, MTH 1010, MTH 1180

-Co-requisite: NUR 4600

-This course is the clinical component of NUR 4600: Community Health Nursing, designed specifically for the RN to BSN student.
+NUR 4650: Community Health Nursing Clinical Practicum (2) (RN to BSN students only) Prerequisites: Admission to the nursing major, MTH 1010, MTH 1180 Co-requisite: NUR 4600 This course is the clinical component of NUR 4600: Community Health Nursing, designed specifically for the RN to BSN student.

-NUR 4651: Practicum in Rural Community Health Agencies (1) (RN to BSN students only)

-Co-requisite: NUR 4653

-Case management and clinical decision making in nursing of individuals and families in rural communities.
+NUR 4651: Practicum in Rural Community Health Agencies (1) (RN to BSN students only) Co-requisite: NUR 4653 Case management and clinical decision making in nursing of individuals and families in rural communities.
 Elective.

-NUR 4652: Home Health Care Nursing (3) (RN to BSN students only)

-Prerequisite: NUR 3130, 3150, or permission of instructor

-Clinical decision making and case management based on principles of home health nursing practice.
+NUR 4652: Home Health Care Nursing (3) (RN to BSN students only) Prerequisite: NUR 3130, 3150, or permission of instructor Clinical decision making and case management based on principles of home health nursing practice.
 Application of clinical skills, family and community concepts with emphasis on clinical reasoning and decision making.
 Elective.

-NUR 4653: Practicum in Rural Community Health Agencies Lab (2) (RN to BSN students only)

-Co-requisite: NUR 4651
+NUR 4653: Practicum in Rural Community Health Agencies Lab (2) (RN to BSN students only) Co-requisite: NUR 4651